ufs-community/uwtools/docs/sections/user_guide/cli/tools/rocoto.rst

   .. literalinclude:: rocoto/realize-exec-stdout-quiet.out
      :language: xml

-  The contents of ``rocoto.xml`` are unchanged from the previous example.
+  The ``rocoto.xml`` produced by this command are identical to the previous example.

-* To realize a UW YAML file to a file named ``rocoto.xml`` with verbose log output (some output elided for brevity):
+* To see verbose log output while realizing a UW YAML file to a file named ``rocoto.xml`` (some output elided for brevity):

   .. literalinclude:: rocoto/realize-exec-stdout-verbose.cmd
      :language: text